 This is the program which the majority of our IMG climbers have done over the years and is perfect for the climber with previous experience on big mountains.
-This is a complete expedition: no cutting corners, nothing less than the finest support on the mountain and offering you the ultimate in flexibility to tailor your schedule to your personal needs.
-This program is led by IMG Senior guides and you will be assigned a personal guide when climbing.
+This is a complete expedition: no cutting corners, nothing less than the finest support on the mountain and offering you the ultimate flexibility to tailor your schedule to your personal needs.
+This program is led by IMG Senior guides, and you will be assigned a personal guide when climbing.
 IMG does not allow members to climb solo.
-Included is unlimited consultation with the IMG staff, consultation with the docs at the HRA BC Medical clinic, Icefall fees, all expedition food, communications, oxygen, support during summit rotation, complete trek service, and total expedition logistics from Kathmandu to Kathmandu.
-Our itinerary includes staying at our custom Lobuche Peak base camp for great acclimatization hiking on the way to Everest BC at the beginning of the expedition, a subsequent ascent of Lobuche for further acclimatization and training prior to the first rotation on Everest, then two acclimatization rotations (one to C2 and one to C3) prior to the Everest summit bids.
+Included is unlimited consultation with the IMG staff, consultation with the docs at the HRA BC Medical clinic, Icefall fees, all expedition food and camp support, communications, stand up tent at EBC, complete trek service, and total expedition logistics from Kathmandu to Kathmandu.
+On summit bid you will be provided climbing oxygen @ 3 Liters Per Minute starting at Camp 2.
+Our itinerary includes staying at our custom Lobuche Peak base camp for great acclimatization hiking on the way to Everest BC at the beginning of the expedition, a subsequent ascent of Lobuche for further acclimatization and training prior to the first rotation on Everest, then an extended acclimatization rotation to C3, followed by an optional descent to Pangboche for several days of lower altitude rest, prior to the Everest summit bids.
 The goal is maximum practice and acclimatization before going high on Everest, for the best possible chance of success.